antsmartian/lets-build-express/chap01/CHAP01.md

 In this chapter, we are going to create few abstraction those are required for building a express library.

-Note that, I will literally use the same code / variable name etc from the express source itself.

 By the end of the chapter, we will have a very minimal library, which will match only one route.

 #### Express.js